 The army men threw on some Christmas scarves.

 And some other holiday touches were added around the land.

 And we can’t forget the giant Hamm cookie!

 For the most part, the merchandise is the same as you’ll find everywhere else around the resort, however, there are a few pieces of exclusive Flurry of Fun and Jingle Bell, Jingle BAM! merchandise:

 Hollywood Studios also has a Toy Story Alien popcorn bucket that people were losing it over (tweet from WDWNT):

-There are a variety of snacks available, too.
+There are a variety of snacks available, too, mostly additions to the menus at the Hollywood Studios quick service restaurants.
 The Prep and Landing Cupcake and the Spiced Cold Chocolate at Rosie’s All American Cafe were WAY too much sugar for me.
 The cupcake was piled with—and stuffed with—frosting.
 The Spiced Cold Chocolate was just a dense chocolate pudding.

 The Santa Macarons at BaseLine Tap House were a more reasonable treat.
 They were $8 for five macarons, which is a lot for a snack, but not so bad for macarons.